If You Bought a TelexFree AdCentral or AdCentral Family Package, a $22.5 Million Class Action Settlement May Affect Your Rights

 12. Do I have to attend the hearing?

 No. Class Counsel will answer any questions the Court may have.
-But you are welcome to join the virtual hearing at your own expense.
-If you file or mail an objection, you don’t have to attend the virtual hearing to talk about it.
+But you are welcome to attend the hearing at your own expense.
+If you file or mail an objection, you don’t have to attend the hearing to talk about it.
 As long as you filed or mailed your written objection on time and comply with the above objection requirements, the Court will consider it.
 You may also pay another lawyer to attend, but it’s not required.

 THE LAWYERS REPRESENTING YOU